-To get the most out of this course students moving into Year 11 should receive a C in Year 10 Specialist Mathematics or a B in Year 10 Advanced Mathematics.
-They are required to have selected Year 11 Mathematical Methods What is the subject matter and what skills will I learn in this subject throughout senior school?
+To get the most out of this course students moving into Year 11 should receive a C in Year 10 Specialist Mathematics or a B in Year 10 Preparation for Mathematics Methods.
+They are required to have selected Year 11 Mathematical Methods.
+What is the subject matter and what skills will I learn in this subject throughout senior school?